srfoster/LanguagePathways/backend/README.md

 ENV=DEV ./scripts/admin-user stephen

 TODO:
-* LIB: What is necessary to make this useable for myself?
 * CLI: Show srs status during study (how many tries left? due date?).
-Etc.
+Etc.  Improve showing [:SRS] when showing srs
-* CLI: Functions for managing srs
+* CLI: Crud
-  - Remove
   - Update
-  - Migration: Make srss have a link_reason regex too.  "translates to", "sounds like", "looks like", etc...
+* Migration: Make srss have a link_reason regex too.  "translates to", "sounds like", "looks like", etc...
-* CLI: Basic CRUD abstraction (srss, memories...)
+* LIB: unbreak getNextStudiedQuestion and any other broken tests...

+* USE: Add some actual memories that I care about
+   - What is necessary to make this useable for myself?